Located in the pretty village of Torver, Puzzle Cottage is a mid-terraced house within a row of cottages, providing bags of space over three floors.

 Bedroom 3 - twin single beds.

-Electricity, electric storage heating with extra immediate convector heating, bed linen, initial logs for the fire.
+Electricity, electric storage heating with extra immediate convector heating, bed linen, towels, initial logs for the fire.

 Available to hire